rhjoerg/rhjoerg-devenv/README.md

 Directory structure | See below
 JDK 11 | LTS Java SDK used to create Google App Engine Applications JDK 16 | Current Java SDK used for new software
-Ant 1.10.10 | Current Ant building tool
+Ant 1.10.10 | Current Ant release
+Maven 3.8.1 | Current Maven release
 Eclipse 2021-06 | Current Eclipse IDE (RCP edition), configured to use JDK-16 and workspace within this development environment

 ## Directory Structure